 - Preheat your oven to 450°F.

-- Spread sauce lightly over the dough, and add fresh cut tomatoes and mozzarella.
+- Spread sauce lightly over dough, and add the fresh cut tomatoes and mozzarella.
 Sprinkle the top with freshly cut basil.

 - Bake the pizzas for 15 to 20 minutes, until they're golden brown, the toppings are hot and bubbly, and the cheese is melted.
 Remove the pizzas from the oven.

-Other Red Rose Taverne recipes
+More from Red Rose Taverne